ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 Old tasks → pool refresh fails → requests error → cascade

-The root cause was a missing invariant: we had never encoded the constraint MAX_TASKS × POOL_SIZE < max_connections anywhere — not in code, not in documentation, not in infrastructure-as-code, not in alerts.
-It wasn't in our runbooks.
-It wasn't in our autoscaling configuration.
+The root cause was a missing invariant.
+We had never encoded the constraint MAX_TASKS × POOL_SIZE < max_connections anywhere.
+Not in code, docs, IaC, or alerts.
+Not in runbooks.
+Not in the autoscaling config.
 It simply didn't exist as a concept in our system design.

-Compounding this: we'd upgraded the RDS instance class for performance, not knowing that max_connections is RAM-proportional.
-When we went from db.t3.small (2 GB) to db.t3.medium (4 GB), max_connections doubled — from ~85 to ~170.
+Compounding this: we'd upgraded RDS for performance, not knowing max_connections is RAM-proportional.
+Going from db.t3.small (2 GB) to db.t3.medium (4 GB) doubled max_connections from ~85 to ~170.
 That felt like plenty.
-We never wrote down the number or checked it against our autoscaling ceiling.
+We never wrote the number down or checked it against the autoscaling ceiling.

-The specific cascade that made it so bad: ECS's default health check grace period was 30 seconds.
-During those 30 seconds, a new task held open connection pool slots even while failing health checks.
-So each doomed task was consuming connections for 30 seconds before ECS killed it and tried again.
-That meant we always had a large number of "zombie" connection attempts draining the pool.
+The cascade was worse because ECS's default health check grace period was 30 seconds.
+During those 30 seconds, a new task held pool slots even while failing health checks.
+Each doomed task burned connections for 30 seconds before ECS killed it and tried again.
+There were always "zombie" connection attempts draining the pool.

-The emergency fix was manual: reduce PG_POOL_SIZE to 2, set ECS desired count back to 5, and let the task churn settle.
-Service was restored 8 minutes after we made those changes.
+The emergency fix was manual.
+Reduce PG_POOL_SIZE to 2, set ECS desired count back to 5, let the task churn settle.
+Service was restored 8 minutes after those changes.

 The permanent fix had three parts.
-First, we added PgBouncer as a connection pooler in transaction pooling mode between our ECS tasks and RDS:
+First, we added PgBouncer as a connection pooler in transaction pooling mode between ECS tasks and RDS.

 ini — pgbouncer.ini